An anonymous reader writes:

 What fascinates me about this question is what it says about how some people (mis)understand what motivates gay and bi people.

 In some circles, there’s a popular misconception that gay and bi people are driven by unrestrained lust—or to put that in Christian lingo, that we’re slaves to our flesh.
-These circles often portray gay people in particular as claiming, “I was born this way…so to be true to myself, I need to be able to act on all my sexual desires.”
+These circles often portray gay people in particular as claiming, “I was born this way…so to be true to myself, I need to be able to act on all my sexual desires, all the time, without any limits.”

 Here’s what is true.
 Yes, many gay and bi people do say they were “born this way,” meaning that people do not choose our orientation, and there’s a lot of scientific evidence suggesting orientation may well be determined before birth.
 But no one I know is asking to act on every sexual desire they ever have; we all recognize that self-restraint is important for all of us—gay, straight, and bi.